-Policy C-PS-1h: Land divisions, shall be prohibited unless all proposed parcels can be demonstrated to be safe from flooding, erosion, fire and geologic hazards; would not require the construction of shoreline protective devices; and can accommodate a safe, all-weather access.
-(New)
+Policy C-PS-1k: Land divisions, shall be prohibited unless all proposed parcels can be demonstrated to be safe from flooding, erosion, fire and geologic hazards; would not require the construction of shoreline protective devices; and can accommodate a safe, all-weather access.
+(NEW)

-Policy C-PS-1i: Facilitate response and recovery from natural hazard events by improving the ability of public infrastructure and facilities to withstand and remain functional after hazard events.
-Where necessary, retrofit, replace, or relocate existing infrastructure and facilities to avoid unreasonable risks from hazards.
-(New)
+Policy C-PS-11 Facilitate response and recovery from natural hazard events by improving the ability of public infrastructure and facilities to withstand and remain functional after hazard events.
+Where infrastructure is determined to be at risk from repetitive loss, retrofit, replace, or relocate existing infrastructure and facilities to reduce public safety risks associated with temporary or permanent loss of public infrastructure and faculties.
+(CCC REVISED - NEW)